falcopackages/fujin/docs/tutorial.rst

     requires = ["hatchling"]
     build-backend = "hatchling.build"

-The ``build-system`` section is what allows us to build our project into a wheel file (Python package format), and the ``project.scripts`` defines a CLI entry point for our app.
+The *build-system* section is what allows us to build our project into a wheel file (Python package format), and the *project.scripts* defines a CLI entry point for our app.
 This means that if our app is installed (either with ``pip install`` or ``uv tool install``, for example), there will be a ``bookstore`` command available globally on our system to run the project.

 .. note::

-    If you are installing it in a virtual environment, then there will be a file ``.venv/bin/bookstore`` that will run this CLI entry point.
+    If you are installing it in a virtual environment, then there will be a file **.venv/bin/bookstore** that will run this CLI entry point.
 This is what ``fujin`` expects internally.
-    When it deploys your Python project, it sets up and installs a virtual environment in the app directory in a ``.venv`` folder and expects this entry point to be able to run commands with the ``fujin app exec <command>`` command.
+    When it deploys your Python project, it sets up and installs a virtual environment in the app directory in a **.venv** folder and expects this entry point to be able to run commands with the ``fujin app exec <command>`` command.

-Currently, our entry point will run the main function in the ``src/bookstore/__init__.py`` file.
+Currently, our entry point will run the main function in the **src/bookstore/__init__.py** file.
 Let's change that.

 .. code-block:: shell

     rm -r src
     mv manage.py bookstore/__main__.py

-We first remove the ``src`` folder, as we won't use that since our Django project will reside in the top-level ``bookstore`` folder.
+We first remove the **src** folder, as we won't use that since our Django project will reside in the top-level **bookstore** folder.
 I also recommend keeping all your Django code in that folder, including new apps, as this makes things easier for packaging purposes.
-Then we move the ``manage.py`` file to the ``bookstore`` folder and rename it to ``__main__.py``.
+Then we move the **manage.py** file to the **bookstore** folder and rename it to **__main__.py**.
 This enables us to do this:

 .. code-block:: shell

     uv run bookstore migrate # equivalent to python manage.py migrate if we kept the manage.py file

-Now to finish, update the ``scripts`` section in your ``pyproject.toml`` file.
+Now to finish, update the *scripts* section in your **pyproject.toml** file.

 .. code-block:: toml
+    :caption: fujin.toml

     [project.scripts]
     bookstore = "bookstore.__main__:main"

-Now the CLI that will be installed with your project will do the job of the ``manage.py`` file.
+Now the CLI that will be installed with your project will do the job of the **manage.py** file.
 To test this out, run the following commands:

 .. code-block:: shell